sayedyounis00/nestify/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps:

-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch: git checkout -b feature/your-feature-name.
+- Create a new branch: git checkout -b feature/your-feature-name.
-3.Commit your changes: git commit -m 'Add some feature'.
+- Commit your changes: git commit -m 'Add some feature'.
-4.Push to the branch: git push origin feature/your-feature-name.
+- Push to the branch: git push origin feature/your-feature-name.
-5.Open a pull request.
+- Open a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.